-- A. The event will consist of 25 unlabeled, preserved specimens selected from a list of 150. - B. The student contestants will identify for each specimen, the order, common name, metamorphic type, mouthpart type, and significance to people. - C. Each student will be given 90 seconds per specimen.
-At the end, when contestants have examined all specimens, additional time may be given to complete the scan sheets following identification of the insects. - D. 25 multiple choice questions with each question worth 2 pts each will be selected from a bank of questions from the Texas FFA website.
+- A. The event will consist of 25 unlabeled, preserved specimens selected from a list of 150.
+A. The event will consist of 25 unlabeled, preserved specimens selected from a list of 155. - B. The student contestants will identify for each specimen, the order, common name, metamorphic type, mouthpart type, and significance to people. - C. Each student will be given 90 seconds per specimen.
+At the end, when contestants have examined all specimens, additional time may be given to complete the scan sheets following identification of the insects. - D. 25 multiple choice questions with each question worth 2 pts each willbe selected from a bank of questions from the Texas FFA website.-Each student will complete a 25 question multiple choice examination from information located on pages 1-39 of Photographic Atlas of Entomology & Guide to Insect Identification (7th, 2000) by James L. Castner.
+Questions will be 2 points each.
+Chapters in this section of the reference material will cover the following: · Dichotomous Keys